sus8818-beep/MBONA3models/README.md

 ## datasets
 The datasets are stored in ```./datasets/```.
 In this directory, a large number of dataset files.
 These files are used for the learning of model1, model2 and model3.
+The datasets were generated from a Hidden Markov model.
 You can also find the python code ```NonIIDGeneratorPlus.py```.
-This code is for generating the dataset files.
-The dataset is based on a Markov chain model.
+This code is for generating the dataset files along with the Markov chain model.
 You can re-generate the dataset files by
 ```
 python3 NonIIDGeneratorPlus.py